SESYNC-ci/basic-git-lesson/docs/_slides/collab.md

 ### Commit

-1. Enter a brief (<50 chars) descriptive message about the commit.
+1. Enter a brief (<50 characters) descriptive message about the commit.
 1. Commit!
 1. Close the "Review Changes" window.